Forensic Science and Forensic Anthropology

 Dr. Lori Baker, Associate Professor of Anthropology and Vice Provost for Strategic Initiatives, Collaboration and Leadership Development

-Dr. Lori Baker near U.S. Mexican boarder
+Dr. Lori Baker near U.S. Mexican border

 Remains from field site